 For a number of grain companies, the key to improving the economic efficiency of their grain-gathering networks has been to rationalize their elevator assets.
-With the cornerstone of this strategy being the replacement of smaller elevators by larger high-throughput facilities, it follows that this would better lend itself to those grain companies having the largest physical networks.
-The largest grain companies in existence at the beginning of the GMP proved to be the primary practitioners of elevator rationalization.
+With the cornerstone of this strategy being the replacement of smaller elevators by larger high-throughput facilities, it follows that this would better lend itself to those grain companies having large physical networks.
+In fact, the largest companies proved to be the primary practitioners of elevator rationalization.

-In fact, the vast majority of the 637-elevator reduction posted through to the end of the first half of the 2010-11 crop year, encompassing 595 facilities, were attributable to the predecessors of today's Viterra Inc.7 This constituted a net reduction of 85.0% in the company's facilities.
+Furthermore, the vast majority of the 637-elevator reduction posted through to the end of the third quarter of the 2010-11 crop year, encompassing 595 facilities, were attributable to the predecessors of today's Viterra Inc.8 This constituted a net reduction of 85.0% in the company's facilities.
 Richardson Pioneer and Cargill posted the next deepest cuts, with elevator reductions of 46.7% and 40.7% respectively.
 This was complimented by Paterson Grain, with a 26.0% decrease, as well as Parrish and Heimbecker, with a 19.2% reduction.

 Elevator closures have abated significantly since the creation of Viterra in 2007.
 Moreover, the total number of facilities actually began to rise after reaching a GMP low of 360 elevators in the first quarter of the 2009-10 crop year.
-However, much of the subsequent increase is misleading, since it largely reflects changes in the licensing requirements of the Canadian Grain Commission rather than in the actual addition of new elevators.
+However, much of the subsequent increase is misleading, since it largely reflects changes in the licensing requirements of the Canadian Grain Commission rather than in the physical addition of new elevators.
 Viterra figures prominently in this gain since a number of its previously unlicensed facilities have now been licensed.